FlowFuse/website/src/blog/2023/06/flowforge-1-8-released.md

 ## User interface for Device Agent

 In our previous release, we introduced [Editor Access for Devices](../../05/flowforge-1-7-released).
-Now, we're taking it a step further.
-The FlowForge Device Agent now comes with its very own User Interface (UI) for configuration.
+Now, the FlowForge Device Agent now comes with its very own User Interface (UI) for configuration.

 Imagine this: Your industrial equipment arrives with the Device Agent preinstalled.
 In the past, you might have faced challenges in configuring and connecting your device with FlowForge, particularly if you had no direct shell access.
 But not any more.